Pianist Dr. Daniel Swayze

 I also have access to facilities at Memorial United Methodist Church on Berkman Dr. near Mueller; in some cases we may be able to have lessons here.

 Once you have signed up you should receive an automatic email with information on logging in to a My Music Staff student portal.
-I will reach out to you right away to set up a trail lesson time.
+I will reach out to you within 48 hours to set up a trail lesson time.